Adding an extra bedroom is one of the most popular reasons for converting a loft. Often, it can be cheaper to extend up, than out!

 Think about how you can build in storage into the room which can hide clutter and create a sleek, chic look.

 With height and space at a premium, it’s worth considering a low profile bed or ditching the frame altogether and placing the mattress on the floor.
+You could even experiment with using a headboard alternative to add depth the bed frame without dominating the space.

 You might be able to find a low profile bed with pull out storage which not only uses the dead space effectively but also creates addition soundproofing when full.